gggiulio77/jojo-discovery/README.md

 # jojo-discovery

-True to its name, this repository encompasses the discovery functionality of [jojo](https://github.com/gggiulio77/jojo).
+True to its name, this repository encompasses the discovery functionality of [jojo](https://github.com/gggiulio77/jojo) project.
 It operates on the host computer, alongside [jojo-server](https://github.com/gggiulio77/jojo-server).
 Its primary function is to listen for "hello" messages from [jojo-client](https://github.com/gggiulio77/jojo-client) and respond with the local address of the host.
 While it can function independently, the primary intention is to run it alongside the [jojo-app](https://github.com/gggiulio77/jojo-app) as a separate process.

 ## Getting Started